imane-azdoud/Competition_flutter/README.md

 # Competition_flutter

-This is my Flutter project for the Competition exam.
+This is a Team Competition Flutter project.

 It contains the full source code, including all Dart files in the `lib` folder.